Zawahri condemns crackdown on Egypt's Muslim Brotherhood

 CAIRO (Reuters) - Al Qaeda leader Ayman al-Zawahri has described the army-installed government’s crackdown against the Muslim Brotherhood in Egypt as a “brutal crime” and urged Egyptians to resist what he called a campaign against Islam in their country.

-Many were killed when the security forces, who regard the Brotherhood as terrorists, attacked its supporters on August 14 in a raid on pro-Mursi protest camps in Cairo.
+Many were killed when the security forces, who regard the Brotherhood as terrorists, killed hundreds of its supporters on August 14 in a raid on pro-Mursi protest camps in Cairo.

 In an audio speech released a day after the 12th anniversary of the 9/11 strikes on the United States, former doctor Zawahri, condemned the break up of the camps and the arrest of Islamists.